-An inquiry is different from a complaint about services or the quality of care provided to you by Neighborhood, a Neighborhood provider, or a Neighborhood vendor.
+An inquiry is different from a complaint about services or the quality of care provided to you by a Neighborhood provider, Neighborhood employees, or a Neighborhood vendor.
 For these types of issues, you may file a complaint.

 An inquiry is also different from a request that Neighborhood reconsider coverage of a service or supply we denied.
 For these types of issues, you may to file an appeal.